bioSBM: a random graph model to integrate epigenomic data in chromatin structure prediction: Model and Methods

-The edge weight is then sampled from a Gaussian distribution parameterized by $B$ and $\sigma^2$ matrices.
+Then, the edge weight is sampled from a Gaussian distribution parameterized by $B$ and $\sigma^2$ matrices.
 Putting everything together, the generative process for bioSBM procedes as follows: \begin{itemize} \item Each node has an associated vector of $P$ features $x_i$, with $X \in \mathbb{R}^{P \times N}$ denoting the covariate matrix.
-The covariates correspond to biochemical data that can be associated with the different genomic regions, such as data from ChIP-seq assays. \item For every node $i$ we sample a distribution $\theta_i$ from the logistic normal distribution~\cite{aitchison_statistical_1982,blei_correlated_2007} with mean $\mu_i = \Gamma(x_i)$ and global covariance $\Sigma$
+The covariates correspond to biochemical data that can be associated with the different genomic regions, such as data from ChIP-seq assays. \item For every node $i$, we sample the distribution $\theta_i$ from the logistic normal distribution~\cite{aitchison_statistical_1982,blei_correlated_2007} with mean $\mu_i = \Gamma(x_i)$ and global covariance $\Sigma$, {\it i.e.}